 Just got home from Phelps, NY.

+The viewing yesterday and last night was quite a large affair.
 The town of Phelps is one of the bigger towns in the immediate area but is still quite small.
 I drove through about 2:30 yesterday afternoon on my way to the motel.
 I wanted to locate the funeral home for my visit there in the evening.

 As I drove through it was drizzling rather hard and there was a bitter wind.
 The temperature was about 35 degrees.